 The location of Emit Cave hotel is in the epicenter of all the balloons that fly literally over the heads of guests.
 The outdoor terrace is an excellent observation deck from where you can observe the incredible beauty of Goreme.

 Cozy cave rooms that have everything you need are conducive to a quiet and comfortable stay.
 Restaurant serves buffet-style Turkish and American food.
 And hotel offers a bicycle rental service for excursions in the surroundings.

 Compare prices and read reviews, check: Booking

 Here is the last on my list budget cave hotel in Goreme that I often see on Instagram.
-People like to choose it due to location – the hotel is surrounded by seven fairy chimneys what makes it look so interesting and beautiful!
+People like to choose it due to its location – the hotel is surrounded by seven fairy chimneys which make it look so interesting and beautiful!
 Take a look at photos to see what I mean.

-And the rooms there are traditional cave rooms in Anatolian style – with carpets, mosaics, wooden furniture, lamps and other decorative elements.
-Inside the hotel on the inner courtyard is a pool with a fairy chimney in the background what makes it a perfect setting for insta photos.
+And the rooms there are traditional cave rooms in Anatolian style – with carpets, mosaics, wooden furniture, lamps, and other decorative elements.
+Inside the hotel in the inner courtyard is a pool with a fairy chimney in the background which makes it a perfect setting for insta photos.

 Local Cave House hotel also has a terrace from where you can see the valley and enjoy a view of hot air balloons in the morning.

 12 Best Cappadocia Cave Hotels For Higher Budgets